saitamasahil/skyscraper/README.md

 If that went well, proceed to the default installation instructions in the next section.
 It should work and give you a working installation of Skyscraper.

 ### Download, compile and install
-When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands:
+When you've installed the prerequisites as described above for Linux or macOS, you can install Skyscraper by typing in the following commands:
 ```
 $ cd
 $ mkdir skysource